spcl/dace/README.md

 Troubleshooting
 ---------------

+* If you are using DaCe from the git repository and getting missing dependencies or missing include files, make sure you cloned the repository recursively (with `git clone --recursive`) and that the submodules are up to date.
 * If you are running on Mac OS and getting compilation errors when calling DaCe programs, make sure you have OpenMP installed and configured with Apple Clang.
 Otherwise, you can use GCC to compile the code by following these steps:
     * Run `brew install gcc`
 	* Set your `~/.dace.conf` compiler configuration to use the installed GCC.
 For example, if you installed version 9 (`brew install gcc@9`), run `which g++-9` and set the config entry called `compiler.cpu.executable` (empty string by default) to the resulting path